CharellKing/fluentbit-output-database-plugin/README.md

 A fluent-bit output plugin to send logs to database.
-Now it supported MySQL, PostgreSQL, Clickhouse, Oceanbase.
-Multiple instance is supported.

 ## Features
 - [x] output to all kind of databases such as mysql, postgresql, clickhouse, oceanbase.